 When it comes to receiving a lump sum settlement while you’re receiving Social Security disability benefits, there are some important things to keep in mind.
-That’s why Social Security disability attorney Merryl Jones, Second Chance Lawyer, has collected the facts for you here.
+That’s why Social Security disability attorney Merryl Jones, Second Chance Lawyer, has collected the facts for you here if you’re wondering, “how does a lump sum settlement affect Social Security disability and is SSDI taxable?”.

 How Personal Injury Settlements Can Affect Your Disability Benefits